 Thanking God ahead of time is an act of surrender.
 It springs from a heart of trust and hope in God’s sovereignty.

 Often, we are more prone to become anxious than we are to become prayerful.
 We must remember, in these moments of anxiety, to cast our cares upon the Lord instead of trying to carry them.
-When we do this, we station peace as a guard to our hearts and minds.
+When we do this, we allow the Holy Spirit to station God’s peace as a guard to our hearts and minds.

 Finally, in Philippians 4:8, Paul is exhorting the believers to train their minds to think the right thoughts.
 Our thoughts shape what we believe and how we behave.
 We must be diligent to keep our minds fixed in heavenly places.